Skip to content

 and edit the following configuration parameters:

-• In the [ion] section, add the bitcoin_rpc_username and bitcoin_rpc_password that were chosen when you installed Bitcoin Core.
+• In the [ion] section, add the bitcoin_rpc_username and bitcoin_rpc_password that were chosen when you configured the Bitcoin CLI.

 • If you intend to act as an issuer of digital credentials, and you already have you own DID for this purpose, add it in the [http] section to the issuer_did parameter value.
 Otherwise, the [http] section can be ignored.